Dylanve151/docker-runelite/README.md

 SCREENSIZE = (By default: 1280x800x24) Screen resolution of virtual screen.
 Size of Runelite window cant be changed in runelite settings.

-DISPLAY = (By default :20) Doesn't do mutch.
-This is just so the variable is set in the docker terminal.
+DISPLAY = (By default :20) Changes display number.
+No need to ever change this.

 ## Issues that I know:
 ### Sometimes doesnt boot: